-This bacteria prefers to grow in an anaerobic environment.
+These bacteria prefer to grow in an anaerobic environment.

-Toxin A is an enterotoxin released by Clostridium difficile that damages the brush border of the gut.
+Toxin A is an enterotoxin released by C. difficile that damages the brush border of the gut.
+This toxin can eventually be detected in the stool for diagnosis.

-Toxin A is an enterotoxin released by Clostridium difficile that damages the brush border of the gut.
+Toxin A is an enterotoxin released by C. difficile that damages the brush border of the gut, leading to malabsorption and severe diarrhea.

 Watery diarrhea is a common symptom of C. difficile infection.
 Any patient in the hospital with new onset of severe watery diarrhea after antibiotic use should be evaluated for a C. difficile infection.

-Because this bacteria is part of the normal gut flora in many patients, Clostridium difficile infection should be diagnosed via detection of toxins in the stool as opposed to culture.
+Because this bacteria is part of the normal gut flora in many patients, C. difficile infection should be diagnosed via detection of toxins in the stool as opposed to culture.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.